jincubator/Tribunal/README.md

 - [X] Access control
 - [X] Input validation
 - [X] Integer overflow/underflow
-- [X] ECDSA Sponsor signature verification
-- [ ] EIP-1271 Sponsor signature verification
 - [ ] Cross-chain message security
 - [ ] Gas estimation attack vectors

 ### Reentrancy
 Reentrancy protection is not needed in the current design as it follows the checks-effects-interactions pattern and never holds tokens.
 The contract consumes nonces before any external calls and uses a pull pattern for token transfers.

-### Sponsor Signature Verification
-To prevent griefing attacks where a malicious filler could consume a sponsor's seal without a valid compact:
-- Each compact must be signed by the sponsor using EIP-712
-- The signature is verified before consuming the seal
-- Note: EIP-1271 contract sponsors are not currently supported and will need a different griefing prevention mechanism

 ### Fee-on-Transfer Token Handling
 Swappers must handle fee-on-transfer tokens carefully, as settlement will result in fewer tokens being received by the recipient than the specified settlement amount.
 When providing settlement amounts for such tokens: